- Ryanair Calls Police on Passenger because her book won't fit in her bag.

 For the record, I should state that it was not Ryanair staff who were doing the checks, but the lady in charge told me she was following direct orders from Ryanair.
 She told me she was not earning commission from Ryanair for catching customers, but other airport staff do: Bounty hunters at the airport!
 Check-in staff get 50p bonus for each piece of Ryanair hand luggage that won't fit

 So how can you avoid this?
 One clever solution is this Big Pocket Travel Vest.
 The pockets are big enough to carry a laptop!
 Ryanair's boss, Michael O'Leary, has said he will not charge extra for these jackets (and it is difficult to see how he could).
+But they are not comfortable and are not the most convenient things to use.

 The more conventional solution would be to buy a hard case, which (if it starts off within Ryanair's size limits) will always fit the metal frame, no matter how full it is.
 But these weigh more, drastically eating into your 10kg allowance.
-It might just be better to under-fill your case.
-Read my tips on how to Save Space Packing - point three might be especially useful, especially if you tend to pack a lot of clothes.